 2.1 – Chemical energy

 In the bonds of chemical compounds, the energy is stored, which is called chemical energy.
 It is classified into a form of potential energy, considering the energy is stored in the bonds of atoms.
-When chemical reactions take place, the chemical energy is released, and byproducts, mostly heat, is produced.
-It is very important for existence and for this reason you’ll find chemical energy in your everyday life.
-An example of chemical energy is coal, where combustion converts the energy into light and heat.
-A few other examples of chemical energy are biomass, airbags, and natural gas.
+When chemical reactions take place, chemical energy is released, and byproducts, mostly heat, is produced.
+It is very important for existence and for this reason, you’ll find chemical energy in your everyday life.

 2.2 – Nuclear energy

-We have been taught that every object contains atoms, and these atoms are made up of neutrons, protons, and electrons.
-The nucleus is the core of the atom, from where the nuclear energy is released.
-Nuclear fusion and nuclear fission are two ways using which nuclear energy is produced.
 In nuclear fusion, the nucleus of atoms, fuse.
 Whereas, in nuclear fission, they split into several parts.
 Using nuclear fission, nuclear power plants, harness nuclear energy to produce electricity.
 A few examples of nuclear energy uses are electricity, food treatments, nuclear medicine, and technology for space exploration.

 2.3 – Gravitational energy

 The energy possessed by the object depending on its position in a gravitational field is called gravitational energy.
 As the energy is stored in the object, it is classified into potential energy.
 To understand this better, let’s take an example.
 There are two objects, one is kept at the surface, while the other is held above the surface.
-Here, the object kept at the surface has less gravitational energy compared to the one that is held above the surface.
-The reason being higher gravity due to moving against the center of the earth.
-A few other examples of gravitational energy are the pendulum, water stored in the dam, and rollercoaster.

 2.4 – Electric potential energy